Scaling limits of random normal matrix processes at singular boundary points: Introduction and main results

+We now turn to a more detailed description of ordinary boundary points, i.e., points at which $\Lap Q>0$.

-The most common type of boundary point is a \textit{regular} boundary point.
+The most common type of boundary point is a \textit{regular} point.
 This is a point $p$ such that there exists a neighbourhood $D=D(p;\epsilon)$ such that $D\setminus S$ is a Jordan domain and $D\cap(\d S)$ is a simple real-analytic arc.
-By Sakai's theorem, all but finitely many boundary points of $S$ are regular.
+By Sakai's regularity theorem, all but finitely many boundary points of $S$ are regular.
 The finitely many exceptional points are called \textit{singular}.

-When analyzing a singular point, we can \wlogg assume that it is located on the \textit{outer} boundary of $S$, i.e. on the boundary of the unbounded component $U$ of $\hat{\C}\setminus S$.
+When analyzing a singular point, we can without loss of generality assume that it is located on the \textit{outer} boundary of $S$, i.e., on the boundary of the unbounded component $U$ of $\hat{\C}\setminus S$.
 If there are other boundary components, they can be treated in the same way.